minnaheim/contribution_vote_data/thesis/template-typst/thesis.typ

 // add logit/probit results
 The results from the conditional logit show similar trends as the linear probability models above.
-When regressing Vote against the contribution and control variables, we see that for a 100 USD increase in anti environmental contribution,//  include interpretation
+When regressing Vote against the contribution and control variables, we see that the coefficient for contributions are log-odds.
+In other words, for a 100 USD increase in the anti (pro) environmental , the expected change in log odds is -2.135e-05 (9.944e-05), ceteris paribus.
+These results are a bit less significant than these of the LPM, since anti environmental contributions are significant on a 0.05 and pro environmental on a 0.01 level, when only including control variables.
+When fixing for state and years, the estimate coefficients for pro environemtnal contributions are 0.502 and -0.47 for the anti enviornmental contributions, ceteris paribus, where both coefficients are significant on a 0.1 level.
+When fixing legislator and year, however, neither contribution variable is significant.

 == Contribution and Vote Changes